 This is the way the body is designed to handle the digestion of carbohydrates.
 It is an efficient, healthy process — as long as you consume the right types of carbs.
-The best type of carbs for your blood glucose levels are unrefined, unprocessed foods, preferable non-starchy vegetables.
-Their fiber stays in your digestive system a long time.
+The best type of carbs for your blood glucose levels is unrefined, unprocessed foods, preferably non-starchy vegetables.
+Their fiber stays in your digestive system for a long time.
 When the body figures out it cannot digest the fiber, it is expelled from your body.
 Fiber has no effect on your blood glucose levels.

 The fiber also slows the absorption of the portion of the carbohydrate that can be digested.
 This leads to a slow, steady rise in your blood glucose levels.
 Eating these types of foods fills you up quickly, keeps you full longer, and will not lead to type 2 diabetes.
 Incidentally, though some of your tissues need glucose to function optimally, your body does not have to obtain it from carbohydrates.
 If you don’t eat carbohydrates, your body will simply make glucose from protein and fat, a process called gluconeogenesis.
 So…carbohydrate is not a required macronutrient!

 When you eat starchy carbs, sugars, and other inSANE foods, the process is not so healthy.
 With no fiber to slow digestion, glucose is rapidly absorbed into the bloodstream.
 This causes a spike in blood glucose levels.
 The pancreas releases a larger amount of insulin than perhaps is needed to take care of the glucose.